RVAGameJams/learn2love/pages/01-09-flow-control.md

 end
 ```

-Even simpler now.
+Better.
 "If daytime then set thermostat to 71, otherwise set thermostat to 68."
-There's one more feature of if statements we should discuss.
+There's one more feature of *if statements* we should discuss.
-If there is another condition you need to check, maybe several more, you can also use the `elseif` keyword that will get checked.
+If there is another condition you need to check, maybe several more, you can use the `elseif` keyword.
-It's basically like an `if` that skip when the first if passes, or gets checked when the first if fails.
 It looks something like this:

 ```lua